 5 Mistakes to Avoid When Selling Covered Calls

-It’s possible to profit whether stocks are going up, down or sideways, and you have the flexibility to cut losses, protect your capital and control your stock without a huge cash investment.
+Done correctly, this strategy makes it possible to generate income whether stocks move up, down, or sideways.
+It also gives you flexibility to cut losses, protect your capital, and maintain control over your stock without requiring a huge cash investment.

-But new investors still need to proceed with caution.
-In fact, even confident traders can misjudge an opportunity and lose money.
+But caution is still essential.
+Even seasoned traders can misjudge an opportunity and lose money.

 Mistake #1: Selling at the Wrong Strike Price or Expiration

-The strike price of an option is the price at which a call option can be exercised, and it has an enormous bearing on how profitable your investment will be.
-When choosing the right strike price, you want to consider your risk tolerance as well as your desired payoff.
+The strike price is the price at which a call can be exercised, and it has a major impact on profitability.
+When setting it, consider both your risk tolerance and your desired payoff.

 When it comes to selling covered calls, the premium is the maximum profit you can receive (in our above example, $200 was the premium and highest potential payout).